mtarunpr/cs61/kernel3/README.md

 (Weak analogies: A room is like a memory page.
 The number of steps is like page table depth.
 A bit is like a page table index.
 The starting room is like the top-level page table address, or `%cr3`.
-The exit labels written in each room are like page table entries.
+The exit labels written in each room are like page table entries or memory contents.
 A death pit is like a page fault.)